-The thyroid is a butterfly-shaped gland located in the front of the neck.
-It produces hormones that control metabolism.
-Pregnancy hormones can affect thyroid hormones.
-Untreated thyroid disorders in pregnancy increase the risk of pregnancy complications.
-It may cause harm to the developing fetus.
-There are 2 types of thyroid disorders:
+The thyroid is a butterfly-shaped gland in the front of the neck.
+Pregnancy hormones can cause changes to thyroid hormone levels.
+This can raise the risk of pregnancy problems when it is not treated.
+There are two types of problems:

-—the thyroid gland does not produce enough thyroid hormone
+—the thyroid gland does not make enough thyroid hormone

-of your thyroid gland may be done.
-It is rarely recommended during pregnancy.
-Treatment with radioiodine destroys the thyroid gland.
-It is not done during pregnancy because of risk to the fetus.
+the thyroid gland may need to be removed.
+Radioiodine is used to destroy the thyroid gland.
+It is rarely done during pregnancy because of the risk to the fetus.

 Pregnancy & thyroid disease.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
-Avialable at: https://www.niddk.nih.gov/health-information/endocrine-diseases/pregnancy-thyroid-disease.
-Updated March 2012.
-Accessed April 7, 2017.
+Available at: https://www.niddk.nih.gov/health-information/endocrine-diseases/pregnancy-thyroid-disease.
+Accessed August 24, 2021.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.